The Industrial Revolution in England and the United States - resources from the library and on the web

 - BBC History: British History

 Within the section "Victorian Britain (1837-1901)" you will find many articles on technology and innovation, daily life and health, social reform, and the divisions between social classes during the time of the Industrial Revolution.

 - British National Archives: Victorian Britain

-Explore the world of Victorian Britain through this interactive website filled with primary sources such as interviews, sketches, and official reports, as well as essays on different aspects of the Industrial day and age.
+Explore the world of Victorian Britain through this website filled with primary sources such as interviews, sketches, and inspection reports, as well as essays on different aspects of the Industrial day and age.

 An immensely extensive and well-organized world history site created by Bamber Gascoigne, reaching from the prehistoric to the present day.
 There are two ways to browse the site: by keyword ("Histories") or by timeline.
 The Timelines section is broken down by century, country, continent, empire, or theme (religion, science, etc).

 - BBC News: "Did Charles Dickens really save poor children and clean up the slums?"